wp-plugins/visual-form-builder/readme.txt

 * Plugin launch!

 == Upgrade Notice ==

+= 1.5 =
+Fix for submitting multiple forms on a single page.
+Other bug fixes and improvements.

 = 1.4 =
 Export entries to a CSV, file uploads, and various bug fixes.